Beyond Comoving Volume: Horizon Flux and Matter Creation in Modified Cosmology from the Unified First Law of Thermodynamics: modified cosmology from the unified first law of thermodynamics

 To examine the GSL of thermodynamics, the thermodynamics of the apparent horizon must be supplemented by the contribution of the matter sector.
 In this section, we build on the previous discussion by incorporating the thermodynamics of the cosmic fluid, now allowing for a variable particle number.
 In this situation, the first law reads \cite{callen}

 where $n$ denotes the number density, $N=nV$ the total number of particles, and $\mu$ characterizes the chemical potential.
 For consistency with the horizon-based framework adopted above, we identify $V$ with the volume enclosed by the apparent horizon of radius $r_A$.
 As argued in \cite{Nojiri:2024zdu, PhysRevD.109.103515}, the variation in particle number linked to horizon crossing can be accounted for within the matter–entropy balance.
-With this prescription, the GSL given as
+Within this prescription the total entropy of the observable universe, delimited by the apparent horizon, is given by the sum of the entropy of the horizon and that of the matter fields contained within it, $S_{\mathrm{tot}}= S_{h}+S_{m}$.
+Consequently, the GSL can be written as

-holds as long as the microscopic dynamics of the matter fields obey conventional thermodynamic principles.
+holds as long as the microscopic dynamics of the matter fields obey conventional thermodynamic principles and $T$ and $T_{m}$ represent the temperature of the apparent horizon and matter fields, respectively.
+Following the findings reported in \cite{Mimoso_2016}, we impose the condition $T = T_{m}$, which holds for non-relativistic matter as well as for dark energy.
 In what follows, we make explicit the assumptions underlying the use of (\ref{eq: tdsm}) and the associated definition of the chemical potential.
 Our aim is not to obtain a new microscopic formula for $\mu$, but rather to guaranty the thermodynamic consistency of the matter sector when the \emph{system} is taken to be the region bounded by the apparent horizon, $V_h=\frac{4\pi}{3}r_A^{3}$.
-Because $r_A(t)$ is time dependent, the corresponding volume is not comoving and the total number of particles inside it,
+Because $r_A(t)$ is time dependent, the corresponding volume is not comoving, and the total number of particles inside it,

 can change in a generic way even when no particles are being produced.
 Throughout this subsection, we therefore adopt the \emph{no-creation} hypothesis: the microscopic dynamics does not generate particles in the bulk, and the cosmic fluid remains in local equilibrium.
 In particular, we assume that the matter sector evolves adiabatically,